SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 5. Shared color, alpha, grids, metadata, and presentation transforms across all bit depths and chroma formats.
 6. Real AV1 encoder and libavif/libaom cross-decode across the complete matrix.
 7. Real HEVC encoder and independent HEIC cross-decode across the complete matrix.
-8. HEIC and AVIF image sequences, including inter-frame decode and encode.
-9. Measured SIMD/allocation work integrated after each scalar subsystem stabilizes.
+8. Measured SIMD/allocation work integrated after each scalar subsystem stabilizes.
-10. Hardening and release gates.
+9. Hardening and release gates.

 This sequence does not define partial PR completion.
-The early 8-bit 4:2:0 decoders and smallest-valid encoders are temporary vertical slices, but the PR remains incomplete until all ten steps and the complete verification matrix pass.
+The early 8-bit 4:2:0 decoders and smallest-valid encoders are temporary vertical slices, but the PR remains incomplete until all nine steps and the complete still-image verification matrix pass.

 Do not begin by optimizing the current end-to-end pipeline: it cannot yet produce a correct HEIC or AVIF image, and several current data structures encode 8-bit 4:4:4 assumptions.
 Establish the correct scalar storage and behavior first so the reused or ported AOM/HEVC SIMD algorithms have a trustworthy managed oracle.